curvegrid/go-ethereum-wiki/Mobile:-Account-management.md

 ### Accounts on iOS (Swift 3)

+An Ethereum account on iOS is implemented by the `GethAccount` class from the `Geth` framework.
+Assuming we already have an instance of an `GethAccountManager` called `am` from the previous section, we can easily execute all of the described lifecycle operations with a handful of function calls.

 ```swift
 // Create a new account with the specified encryption passphrase.
 let newAcc = try! am?.newAccount("Creation password")